-Jill Sauber is an Associate Attorney and practices in the areas of elder law with emphasis on long-term care planning, asset protection, and government benefits; estate planning; estate administration (probate); trusts; litigation; and mortuary law.
-She has a law degree from the University of St. Thomas School of Law, and Bachelor of Science degrees from the University of Minnesota in Biology, Physiology, and Mortuary Science.
-Her work as a licensed mortician laid the foundation for her interest in elder law and litigation.
+Jill Sauber enjoys a broad-based Estate and Elder Law practice, with emphasis on long-term care planning, asset protection, government benefits, estate planning, estate administration (probate), trusts, litigation, and mortuary law.
+She obtained her law degree from the University of St. Thomas School of Law and earned Bachelor of Science degrees from the University of Minnesota in Biology, Physiology, and Mortuary Science.
+Her background and experience as a licensed mortician provides her with a unique perspective in both estate planning and elder law.

-She is a volunteer for the Wills for Heroes Program, participant in the Minnesota Elder Justice Center (formerly the Vulnerable Adult Justice Project), volunteer with Minnesota Assistance Council for Veterans (MAC-V), Dementia Champion through the ACT on Alzheimer’s Initiative, and is an active member of the Elder Law Governing Council of the Elder Law Section of the Minnesota State Bar Association, including acting as Co-Chair of the Pro Bono Committee and as member of the New Lawyers Committee.
+Jill is also a volunteer for the Wills for Heroes Program, a participant in the Minnesota Elder Justice Center, a volunteer with the Minnesota Assistance Council for Veterans, a Dementia Champion through the ACT on Alzheimer’s Initiative, and a member of the National Academy of Elder Law Attorneys (NAELA).
+She is also active on the Elder Law Governing Council of the Minnesota State Bar Association’s Elder Law Section, and as a Board member of the NAELA Minnesota Chapter.